M1ssByt3/Crypto_bot/README.md

 # CryptoBudy Chatbot

-* In this week, we venture into a crpyto bot.

-* This is an interactive rule-based chatbot that provides cryptocurrency advice and real-time price lookups using the CoinGecko API.

-** It helps users explore cryptocurrencies based on sustainability, trends, and growth potential.
-Create a rule-based chatbot that analyzes cryptocurrency data and provides investment advice based on profitability (e.g., price trends) and sustainability (e.g., energy efficiency, project viability).
+* On task I create an interactive rule-based chatbot that analyzes cryptocurrency data and provides investment advice based on profitability (e.g., price trends) and sustainability (e.g., energy efficiency, project viability).
 This project is designed for learning purposes, demonstrating:

 🔗 API integration